Kublai Khan: Victory in northern China

 Kublai was attracted by the abilities of Tibetan monks as healers.
 In 1253 he made Drogön Chögyal Phagpa of the Sakya school, a member of his entourage.
 Phagpa bestowed on Kublai and his wife, Chabi (Chabui), an empowerment (initiation ritual).
-Kublai appointed Lian Xixian of the Kingdom of Qocho (1231–1280) the head of his pacification commission in 1254.
+Kublai appointed Lian Xixian (1231–1280) the head of his pacification commission in 1254.
 Some officials, who were jealous of Kublai's success, said that he was getting above himself and dreaming of having his own empire by competing with Möngke's capital Karakorum.
 Möngke Khan sent two tax inspectors, Alamdar (Ariq Böke's close friend and governor in North China) and Liu Taiping, to audit Kublai's officials in 1257.
 They found fault, listed 142 breaches of regulations, accused Han officials and executed some of them, and Kublai's new pacification commission was abolished.
 Kublai sent a two-man embassy with his wives and then appealed in person to Möngke, who publicly forgave his younger brother and reconciled with him.

 The Daoists had obtained their wealth and status by seizing Buddhist temples.
 Möngke repeatedly demanded that the Daoists cease their denigration of Buddhism and ordered Kublai to end the clerical strife between the Daoists and Buddhists in his territory.
 Kublai called a conference of Daoist and Buddhist leaders in early 1258.
 At the conference, the Daoist claim was officially refuted, and Kublai forcibly converted 237 Daoist temples to Buddhism and destroyed all copies of the Daoist texts.
 Kublai Khan and the Yuan dynasty clearly favored Buddhism, while his counterparts in the Chagatai Khanate, the Golden Horde, and the Ilkhanate later converted to Islam at various times in history – Berke of the Golden Horde being the only Muslim during Kublai's era (his successor did not convert to Islam).

 In 1258, Möngke put Kublai in command of the Eastern Army and summoned him to assist with an attack on Sichuan.
 As he was suffering from gout, Kublai was allowed to stay home, but he moved to assist Möngke anyway.
 Before Kublai arrived in 1259, word reached him that Möngke had died.
 Kublai decided to keep the death of his brother secret and continued the attack on Wuhan, near the Yangtze.
-While Kublai's force besieged Wuchang, Uryankhadai joined him.
+While Kublai's force besieged Wuchang, Uriyangkhadai joined him.
 The Song minister Jia Sidao secretly approached Kublai to propose terms.
 He offered an annual tribute of 200,000 taels of silver and 200,000 bolts of silk, in exchange for Mongol agreement to the Yangtze as the frontier between the states.
-Kublai declined at first but later reached a peace agreement with Jia Sidao.
+Kublai declined at first but later reached a peace agreement with Jia.